We all know that drinking coffee gives you a much-needed energy boost. A shot of espresso does a particularly good job of revitalizing your body.

 Step 3: Add grounds to the built-in filter

 The next step involves pouring your coffee grounds into the built-in filter.
 Consider shaking this coffee basket slightly to allow the grounds to settle.
 Attach the spouted top of the Moka pot as tightly as you can.
-Lastly, place your Moka pot on a burner and set it to low or medium heat.
+Lastly, place your Moka pot (aluminum or stainless steel) on a burner and set it to low or medium heat.

 Now all you need to do is pay attention to the brewing process.
 Don’t remove the Moka pot from the burner until you start to see coffee foaming in the upper level.